 Many gram-negative bacteria, such as multidrug-resistant Acinetobacter baumannii Acinetobacter Infections Acinetobacter species are gram-negative organisms that can cause suppurative infections in any organ system; these bacteria are often opportunists in hospitalized patients.
 Acinetobacter... read more , Stenotrophomonas maltophilia, beta-lactamase–negative Haemophilus influenzae Haemophilus Infections The gram-negative bacteria Haemophilus species cause numerous mild and serious infections, including bacteremia, meningitis, pneumonia, sinusitis, otitis media, cellulitis, and epiglottitis... read more , and most Enterobacterales (formerly Enterobacteriaceae; including some strains that produce extended-spectrum beta-lactamases [ESBLs] and other strains that were carbapenem-resistant based on production of a carbapenemase or metallo-beta-lactamase)

 Many atypical respiratory pathogens (chlamydiae Chlamydia Three species of Chlamydia cause human disease, including sexually transmitted infections and respiratory infections.
-All are susceptible to macrolides (eg, azithromycin), tetracyclines... read more , Mycoplasma Mycoplasmas Mycoplasmas are ubiquitous bacteria that differ from other prokaryotes in that they lack a cell wall.
+Diagnosis depends on species; culture, nucleic acid amplification... read more , Mycoplasma Mycoplasmas Mycoplasmas are ubiquitous bacteria that differ from other prokaryotes in that they lack a cell wall.
 Mycoplasma pneumoniae is a common cause of pneumonia, particularly community-acquired... read more species), Mycobacterium abscessus Nontuberculous Mycobacterial Infections There are over 170 recognized species of mycobacteria, mostly environmental.
 Environmental exposure to many of these organisms is common, but most exposures do not cause infection and many infections... read more , M. fortuitum, and anaerobes Overview of Anaerobic Bacteria Bacteria can be classified by their need and tolerance for oxygen: Facultative: Grow aerobically or anaerobically in the presence or absence of oxygen Microaerophilic: Require a low oxygen concentration... read more , including Bacteroides fragilis, Clostridium perfringens Clostridium perfringens Food Poisoning Clostridium perfringens food poisoning is acute gastroenteritis caused by ingestion of contaminated food.
 Symptoms are watery diarrhea and abdominal cramps.
 Diagnosis is by identifying... read more , and Clostridioides difficile Clostridioides (formerly Clostridium) difficile–Induced Diarrhea Toxins produced by Clostridioides difficile strains in the gastrointestinal tract cause pseudomembranous colitis, typically after antibiotic use.
 Symptoms are diarrhea, sometimes bloody... read more (formerly Clostridium difficile)

 It is not effective against Pseudomonas aeruginosa, Providencia species, Morganella morganii, or Proteus species.